How I took charge of my life, divorce and after

 I invested in property.
 I had enough for a down payment and the rest I took a home loan.
 I took the loan on a fixed rate to escape the vagaries of a floating rate of interest.
 When my daughter wanted to study product and industrial design, I took a loan on this property to fund her education.

 National Saving Certificates were my go-to for long term savings.
 I put in money for seven years.
 When it doubled on maturity, I reinvested it.
 I bought the NSCs every year for several years.
 So when I needed big money for my daughter’s education I always had a certificate maturing.

 My other favourite savings instrument is the SIP.
 There are several good options available.
-You can use a platform like Basis to help you.
 However, every woman needs to use her own intelligence as well and do her own research.

 Avoid temptations but invest in a good professional wardrobe that spells class and earns you respect.
 Also, invest in yourself – attend skill-enhancing workshops and short-term courses.

 While you are saving and scrimping for your flesh and blood, also show some compassion for yourself.
 Keep a monthly saving just for yourself.
 It may be for a short weekend break or for a spa day.
 Remember, it needs to be for something you want and not need.
 If you don’t take care of yourself, no one else will.